Watch the video and explore the tabs below to find out more about Contour’s revolutionary RollerMouse.

 There are three key ways that a central pointing device like RollerMouse can help with pre-existing RSI injuries:

-Overextension is caused when a traditional mouse is too far away from your body position.
+Avoid Overextension: Overextension is caused when a traditional mouse is too far away from your body position.
 Many of us would recognise the tendency of the mouse to travel across the desk during the working day, or to end up too far to the left or right of your keyboard as you work.
 Constant leaning and reaching puts strain on more than just the hand, requiring use of fore-arm, upper arm, shoulders and sometimes even encouraging poor posture or twisting of the torso.
 In small amounts this could be called exercise, but too much overextension can mean additional pain as existing injuries become more aggravated.
 Even popular vertical mice do not remove the potential for overextension of the arms.
-RollerMouse offers a solution allowing you to use both hands, in a neutral and relaxed position, close to the body, and efficiently placed next to your keyboard.
+RollerMouse offers a solution allowing you to work in a neutral and relaxed position, close to the body, and centrally placed in front of your keyboard.

-Excessive Gripping can also be a characteristic problem with the traditional computer mouse.
-Sometimes, choosing a lower profile mouse design, or a vertical mouse can help with certain specific conditions (Contour Design produces such devices as well, because they suit certain customers), but RollerMouse’s roller-bar design means that the computer cursor can be controlled using your fingertips.
-Minimal movement is essential to reducing wear and tear to your shoulders, arms and hands.
+Prevent Excessive Gripping: This can be a characteristic problem with the traditional computer mouse.
+Sometimes, choosing a lower profile mouse design, or a vertical mouse can help with certain specific conditions, as good design can mean less need to tightly grip the mouse.
+Contour Design produces such devices as well, because they suit certain customers, but RollerMouse’s roller-bar design means that the computer cursor can be controlled using just your fingertips, meaning no pain caused by tensed muscles in the hand.
+RollerMouse will enable the most relaxed position possible.

-Load Sharing is the other key benefit to using RollerMouse over a traditional mouse.
+Enables Load Sharing: This is a key benefit to using RollerMouse over a traditional mouse.
 Central placement in front of the keyboard allows the user to start to use both hands.
 This approach means that you don’t need to always use your favoured hand, and proximity to your keyboard means that it’s easy to find shortcut keys whilst still being able to steer your computer cursor.

 Some tips to help you work more comfortably.